6 Minimalist Skincare Routines for Combination Skin

 Forget harsh scrubs or strong acids every other night.
 Gentle, consistent care always wins in the long run.

-See also 10 Minimalist Skincare Routines Dermatologists Recommend
+See also 10 Minimalist Skincare Routines That Support Mindfulness

 Routine 1: The 3-Step Daily Basic